aneesyounas04/CodeAlpha_IRIS_Project/README.md

-# CodeAlpha_Iris-Project
+# My_Iris_Classification_Project
-Machine learning project using the Iris dataset to classify flower species.
-Includes data visualization, preprocessing, and multiple models (Logistic Regression, Decision Tree, k-NN) with accuracy evaluation.
-Perfect for beginners learning classification.
+Developed by Anees Younas during my CodeAlpha internship.
+This project uses the Iris dataset to classify flower species with machine learning.
+Includes data preprocessing, visualization, and models like Logistic Regression, Decision Tree, and K-NN, with accuracy evaluation.
+A great learning tool for ML beginners!s